Professor of English

 Other books include:

-Recent projects have included independent studies and Senior Honors Theses on American poets, short stories, Faulkner, American and Japanese postmodern novels, Heavy Metal interpretations of American Literature, original fiction, quantum theory and Pynchon and Auster, and others.
-We met about once a week, the student on her or his own with research and writing, which I help direct and oversee.
+Recent projects have included independent studies and Senior Honors Theses on American poets, short stories, Faulkner, American and Japanese postmodern novels, Heavy Metal interpretations of American Literature, original fiction, quantum theory and Pynchon and Auster, working with two students on writing this last spring, and others.
 It’s a good deal for both student and teacher, and this kind of independent study thrives at Wheaton.